01707 819119

 Strap breaks during tensioning

-Tension seems correct but seals are still weak
+Tension looks fine but seals are still weak

 Typical causes